-Experimental simulations were conducted to compare the runtime performance of MATLAB's \texttt{chop} function with \texttt{Pychop} for half-precision and bfloat16 precision rounding within the MATLAB environment.
-Additionally, \texttt{Pychop}'s performance was independently evaluated in a Python environment across various computational frameworks (NumPy and PyTorch) and hardware configurations (on CPU and GPU).
-The study assessed the baseline performance of MATLAB's \texttt{chop} alongside \texttt{Pychop}, which implements the \texttt{Chop} and \texttt{FaultChop} methods.
+Experimental simulations were conducted to compare the runtime performance of MATLAB's \texttt{chop} function with \texttt{pychop} for half-precision and bfloat16 precision rounding within the MATLAB environment.
+Additionally, \texttt{pychop}'s performance was independently evaluated in a Python environment across various computational frameworks (NumPy and PyTorch) and hardware configurations (on CPU and GPU).
+The study assessed the baseline performance of MATLAB's \texttt{chop} alongside \texttt{pychop}, which implements the \texttt{Chop} and \texttt{FaultChop} methods.
 Simulations tested {square} matrix sizes of $2{,}000$, $4{,}000$, $6{,}000$, $8{,}000$, and $10{,}000$, where elements were randomly generated in double-precision and uniformly distributed in $[-1, 1]$.
-We employ multiple rounding modes: round to nearest, round up, round down, round toward zero, and stochastic rounding.
-For clarity in the following discussion, MATLAB's \texttt{chop} is denoted as \texttt{mchop}, while \texttt{Pychop}'s \texttt{Chop} and \texttt{FaultChop} are referred to simply as \texttt{Chop} and \texttt{FaultChop}, respectively.
+We employ multiple rounding modes: round to nearest, round up, round down, round toward zero, and stochastic rounding. {For clarity in the following discussion, \texttt{pychop}'s \texttt{Chop} and \texttt{FaultChop} are referred to simply as \texttt{Chop} and \texttt{FaultChop}, respectively.}

-The \figurename~\ref{fig:matlab1} and~\ref{fig:matlab2}. illustrate the runtime performance of the baseline \texttt{mchop} in comparison to \texttt{Pychop}, offering insights into scalability trends, framework efficiency, hardware influences, and optimization benefits.
+The \figurename~\ref{fig:matlab1} and~\ref{fig:matlab2} illustrate the runtime performance of the baseline MATLAB's \texttt{Chop} in comparison to \texttt{pychop}, offering insights into scalability trends, framework efficiency, hardware influences, and optimization benefits.
 Results are presented in semilogarithmic plots, with distinct line styles distinguishing the data.

-Although invoking \texttt{Pychop} within MATLAB introduces some runtime overhead, \texttt{Chop} consistently outperforms \texttt{mchop}, while \texttt{FaultChop} on the CPU exhibits performance comparable to \texttt{mchop}.
-Furthermore, both \texttt{Chop} and \texttt{FaultChop} achieve speedups of orders of magnitude over \texttt{mchop} when deployed on GPU hardware.
+{Although invoking \texttt{pychop} within MATLAB introduces some runtime overhead, \texttt{Chop} consistently outperforms MATLAB's \texttt{Chop}, while \texttt{FaultChop} on the CPU exhibits performance comparable to MATLAB's \texttt{Chop}.
+Furthermore, both \texttt{Chop} and \texttt{FaultChop} achieve speedups of orders of magnitude over MATLAB's \texttt{Chop} when deployed on GPU hardware.
 Notably, the speedup ratio of \texttt{Chop} becomes increasingly pronounced as the matrix size grows.
-Our results also shows that stochastic rounding modes achieve performance comparable to deterministic modes on all backends.
+Our results also show that stochastic rounding modes achieve performance comparable to deterministic modes on all backends.}